-This is a permitted use under CDR Rules ubrule 7.5(1) of the CDR Rules and does not require the consent of the consumer.

-6.376.39 However, where an accredited person:

-- wishes to derive, from the consumer's CDR data, CDR data about the interactions between the consumer and an identifiable person who is not the consumer, and - will use that derived data to provide the goods or services requested by the consumer the accredited data recipient must seek consent from the consumer before doing so.51 - 6.386.40 Derived CDR data is discussed in more detail in Chapter B (Key concepts).
+- 6.38 An accredited data recipient is permitted to directly or indirectly derive CDR data from the collected CDR data in order to use the data to provide the goods or services requested by the consumer.51 - 6.39 This is a permitted use under subrule 7.5(1) of the CDR Rules and does not require the consent of the consumer. - 6.40 However, where an accredited person: - wishes to derive, from the consumer's CDR data, CDR data about the interactions between the consumer and an identifiable person who is not the consumer, and - will use that derived data to provide the goods or services requested by the consumer the accredited data recipient must seek consent from the consumer before doing so.52

+6.41 Derived CDR data is discussed in more detail in Chapter B (Key concepts).